 Credit risk is the risk that a counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
-It arises principally from debt securities held, and also from derivative financial assets, which include foreign currency contracts, cash and other receivables due to the Fund.
-The carrying value of these financial instruments as recorded in the statements of financial position reflects the Fund's maximum exposure to credit risk.
+It arises principally from debt securities held, and also from derivative financial assets.
+The carrying value of these financial instruments as recorded in the Statement of Financial Position reflects the Fund's maximum exposure to credit risk.

-To avoid undue credit risk, the Fund has established specific investment criteria, such as minimum credit ratings required to transact with counterparties and to invest in investees.
+To avoid undue credit risk, the Fund has established specific investment criteria, such as minimum credit ratings for investees and counterparties.
 Counterparty risk represents the credit risk from current and potential future exposure related to transactions involving derivative contracts and securities lending.
-For certain investments and derivative contracts, counterparties are required to provide adequate collateral and meet minimum credit rating requirements.
+In order to minimize counterparty risk, counterparties are required to provide adequate collateral and meet minimum credit rating requirements.
 BCI management frequently monitors the credit rating of its counterparties as determined by recognized credit rating agencies.
-With respect to derivative contracts, BCI has the ability to terminate all trades with counterparties whose credit rating is downgraded below its requirements, which may be below the credit rating required for entering into new transactions.

-For OTC derivatives, BCl's policy also requires the use of the International Swaps and Derivative Association (ISDA) Master Agreement with all counterparties to derivative contracts.
+For OTC derivatives, BCI's policy also requires the use of the International Swaps and Derivative Association (ISDA) Master Agreement with all counterparties to derivative contracts.
 The ISDA Master Agreement provides the contractual framework within which dealing activities across a full range of OTC products are conducted.
-In the case of OTC cleared derivatives, trading activities are regulated between parties under terms that are customary to such transactions.
+In the case of OTC-cleared derivatives, trading activities are regulated between parties under terms that are customary to such transactions.

 As a credit mitigation technique, the ISDA Master Agreement contractually binds counterparties to closeout netting provisions in the case of default by one of the counterparties.
 Additionally, the Credit Support Annex (CSA) to the ISDA Master Agreement enables BCI to realize any collateral placed with it in the case of default of the counterparty.
 The CSA also requires BCI to contribute further collateral when requested.
-All collateral transactions under the CSA are highquality debt instruments or securities.
+All collateral transactions under the CSA are high-quality debt instruments or securities.
 The CSA also regulates the exchange of collateral when the credit exposure to a counterparty exceeds a predetermined threshold.
 BCI and its counterparties are generally not authorized to sell, repledge or otherwise use collateral held with respect to derivative contracts.